Jamal James: James vs. Dulorme

-In his next bout, James faced Thomas Dulorme, ranked #10 by the WBA at welterweight, for the vacant WBA interim welterweight belt.
+In his next bout, James faced Thomas Dulorme, ranked #10 by the WBA at welterweight, for the vacant WBA interim welterweight belt at Microsoft Theater in Los Angeles, California on August 8, 2020.
 James won the fight via unanimous decision, 117-111, 116-112 and 115-113 on the scorecards to win the WBA interim welterweight belt.

 In February 2021, the WBA elevated James from "interim" to "World" titlist, which made James the holder of the WBA Regular welterweight belt.

 James vs. Butaev

-In his first official title defence, James faced the #4 ranked Radzhab Butaev.
-James lost the bout via a ninth-round TKO.
+In his first official title defence, James faced the #4 ranked Radzhab Butaev at Michelob Ultra Arena in Paradise, Nevada.
+He lost the bout via a ninth-round technical knockout.